adafruit/Adafruit_IO_Documentation/README.md

 # Adafruit IO API Documentation

 Repository of documentation for Adafruit IO's HTTP and MQTT API.
 This is a fork of the [Slate documentation project](https://github.com/lord/slate).
-Slate is a set of templates and conventions applied to [the middleman static site generator](https://middlemanapp.com/), so our documentation source mostly [markdown formatted text](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and some Ruby, but the output is static HTML, css, and javascript.
+Slate is a set of templates and conventions applied to [the middleman static site generator](https://middlemanapp.com/), so our documentation source is mostly [markdown formatted text](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and some Ruby, but the output is static HTML, css, and javascript.

 You can visit the live documentation site at https://io.adafruit.com/api/docs/#adafruit-io